 Regardless of how many possible features are available, a quality HRIS should be able to provide flexible options that include only the most necessary tools based on an individual organization's unique needs.

+Using HRIS and payroll software has many advantages over piecing together legacy systems, including automating your existing processes and ensuring compliance with legislation or regulations.
 Many systems can also assist with high-level analytics and strategy, empowering you to make better-informed planning and leadership decisions.

 Most HRIS systems will include self-service portals that enable employees to log in, update, and verify information themselves.
 Some also offer mobile app versions of the tools.